Fahd bin Salman Al Saud: Other activities

 The Prince Fahd bin Salman Charity Organization for Renal Failure Patient Care is a charitable organization founded by Prince Fahd, who was its first secretary-general.
 The association was formerly known as the Wafa Kidney Center in Namas and was renamed after the death of Fahd bin Salman.
-His father, Salman bin Abdulaziz, serves as its chairman, and as of 2012 his brother, Abdulaziz bin Salman, was the secretary general.
+His father, Salman bin Abdulaziz, serves as its chairman, and as of 2012, his brother, Abdulaziz bin Salman, was the secretary general.

 Personal life

 Prince Fahd married his cousin Nouf bint Khalid Al Saud (1962–2021), the daughter of his paternal aunt Al Jawhara bint Abdulaziz and Prince Khalid bin Abdullah.
-In 2017 Nouf involved in a London court hearing about her property deals in the United Kingdom.
+In 2017, Nouf was involved in a London court hearing about her property deals in the United Kingdom.
 She died on 20 July 2021.

 Fahd bin Salman's children are Sultan, Sara, Ahmed and Reema.
 One of his daughters, Princess Sara, married Talal bin Abdulaziz, a grandson of Bandar bin Abdulaziz on 26 May 2011.
-Their marriage ceremony was also held in Marbella on 2 July 2011.